MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/unity-reverb-g2-controllers.md

 }
 ```

-The current value of an input for a controller can then be accessed using the Handedness of the controller:
+You can grab the controllers current input value using the Handedness of the controller:

 ```csharp
 public class MotionControllerStateCache : MonoBehaviour